-NOTE: The rip scales and pointers are intended to be used for quick settings.
+NOTE: The rip scale and pointer is intended to be used for quick settings.
 For greater accuracy, take direct measurement between blade and fence.

-- a.
-Pre-assemble indicator and twin nut, loosen but do not remove the two screws which attach left hand carriage cover. - b.
+- Pre-assemble indicator and twin nut, loosen but do not remove the two screws which attach left hand carriage cover. - b.
 Tilt carriage cover and install rip indicator as shown.
-Tighten carriage attaching screws. - c.
-Loosen but do not remove carriage lock knob in d.
-With the fence in its normal position (next to the swivel latch pin knob and rotate the yoke as shown to index the yoke 900 from the cross cut position.
+Tighten carriage attaching screws.

+d.
+With the fence in its normal position (next to the front table), loosen the yoke clamp handle, pull on swivel latch pin knob and rotate the yoke as shown to index the yoke 90° from the cross cut position.
 This will locate the saw blade between the motor and the fence.
 Lock the yoke by tightening the yoke clamp handle.